TheProdigy161/gitpruned/README.md

 ## Release Notes

+### 1.0.3
+* Added fix for 1.0.2 as it not correctly accessing directory in WSL.

 ### 1.0.2
-* Added bugfix to ensure that when using WSL, will be able to access project directory
+* Added bugfix to ensure that when using WSL, will be able to access project directory.

 ### 1.0.0